A Former Trump Adviser Is Charged With Acting As An Agent Of The United Arab Emirates

 A lawyer for Barrack, Matt Herrington, said in a statement that Barrack "made himself voluntarily available to investigators from the outset.
 He is not guilty and will be pleading not guilty today."

-In 2016, Barrack served as an informal adviser to Trump's campaign, prosecutors say, and then he chaired Trump's Presidential Inaugural Committee.
+In 2016, Barrack was an informal adviser to Trump's campaign, prosecutors said, and then he chaired Trump's presidential inaugural committee.
 Once Trump was in office, Barrack informally advised U.S. officials on foreign policy in the Middle East.

-Authorities say they won't hesitate to enforce laws that require disclosure of foreign influence campaigns inside the U.S.
+Court papers said Barrack exploited his close ties to Trump as far back as the 2016 campaign when he inserted language favorable to the UAE into a speech about energy policy.
+Prosecutors said Barrack also asked for a wish list of policy goals at various points throughout the Trump administration, and they said he advanced the UAE's interests in television appearances and an opinion article.

+Barrack was taken into custody Tuesday in California, but prosecutors in New York are in charge of his case.
+In a letter, they called Barrack a serious flight risk, given his wealth and access to private planes, and his ties to the UAE and Lebanon, neither of which have extradition treaties with the United States.